Anki Review | The Best Flashcard App Ever? (FREE Decks Included)

 Or, as an even more exaggerated example, cramming information for a quiz, such as the famous example of Roger Craig, who in 2010, obtained a record for single-day winnings in the TV show Jeopardy by using Anki to memorize a huge number of facts in preparation.

-Memrise Review (2020) – Learn Chinese Through Flashcards
+Memrise Review (2023) – Can You Learn Chinese Through Flashcards?

 Aside from the normal way Anki is used, the real aspect where Anki shines is its ability to allow for customisation.